inveniosoftware/invenio/docs/migrating.rst

     $ pip install invenio-migrator[loader]

-Depending on what you want to load you might need to have installed other packages, i.e. to load communities from Invenio 2.1 ``invenio-communities`` needs to be installed.
+Depending on what you want to load you might need to have installed other packages, i.e. to load communities from Invenio v2.1 you need ``invenio-communities`` installed.

 This will add to your Invenio application a new set of commands under ``dumps``:

 .. code-block:: bash

    $ invenio dumps --help

 Load records and files
 ^^^^^^^^^^^^^^^^^^^^^^
 .. code-block:: bash

     $ invenio dumps loadrecords /vagrant/dump/records_dump_0.json